Elmi Boodhari

-Elmi Boodhari (Cilmi Ismaaciil Liibaan, علمي اسماعيل ليبان) (1908 – 1940) was a Somali poet and pioneer in the genre of Somali love poems.
+Elmi Boodhari (Cilmi Ismaaciil Liibaan, علمي اسماعيل ليبان) (1908 – 1941) was a Somali poet and pioneer in the genre of Somali love poems.
 He is known among Somalis as the King of Romance (Boqorkii Jacaylka).
-He was born near the border between Ethiopia and Somalia in 1908 and hailed from the Eidagale sub-clan.
+He was born near the border between Ethiopia and Somaliland in 1908 and hailed from the Eidagale sub-clan.

 Poetry

 He is known in the Somali world for his love poems that he wrote to a girl named Hodan Abdulle that he fell in love and met in Berbera.
 Boderi was working at a bakery shop in the port city of Berbera when he fell in love with Hodan Abdi.
 Bodari began to write her romantic poems, and in one of his poems he spoke of once seeing Hodan’s naked body, which was considered a serious offense in those times given and still is, in addition to several other elements that stood in the face of him marrying her.
 Hodan got married and it is said that he died from the resulting heartbreak.

 Elmi Boodhari differed from the poets of his generation in that he eschewed the popular theme of Tribal war and vengeance in Somali poetry, instead wholly focusing on love and composing all his poems for Hodan, which was seen as highly unconventional and scandalous, for this reason he was ridiculed by society.

 Author Mohamed Diiriye in his book Culture and Customs of Somalia, writes: